slee981/slee981.github.io/_posts/2025-11-18-distance-adjustments-sloped-putts.md

 | -2% (downhill) | 8.1 ft | 7.7 ft | 7.2 ft | 6.7 ft |
 | -3% (steep downhill) | 7.2 ft | 6.5 ft | 5.8 ft | 5.1 ft |

-## Key takeaways

-1. **Faster greens amplify slope effects.** On 14-stimp greens, a 3% uphill 10-footer plays like 15 feet (+49%), while 3% downhill plays like 5 feet (-49%).
-On 8-stimp greens, the same slopes only adjust ±28%.
-Speed matters.

-2. **Downhill adjustments are more dramatic than uphill.** A 2% downhill putt on 10-stimp greens requires hitting 77% of the distance—a 20-footer becomes a 15-footer.
-But 2% uphill only requires 123%—a 20-footer becomes 24.5 feet.
-You lose more distance downhill than you gain uphill.

 ## How to Use This

-It's simple:
+These distances provide a good guide for thinking about speed:

 1. Read your slope (e.g., 2% uphill)
 2. Know the green speed (e.g., 10 stimp)
 3. Look up the adjustment (e.g., 123%)
 4. Hit it like the adjusted distance (e.g., 20 × 1.23 = 24.6 feet)

-That's it.
-Your body knows what a 25-footer feels like.
-Trust that muscle memory instead of guessing "hit it harder."

 On the practice green, verify the table matches your feel.
 Hit 10-footers at different slopes and see if the adjustments work.
-Once calibrated, you'll have a reliable system for speed control.
+Once calibrated, you'll have a more reliable guide for speed control that compliments the broader Aimpoint Express system.

 ---